Suzuki Escudo Pikes Peak Special

 Adapted from: Monster Sport [3].

-As for the prototype bodywork, it is made of carbon fiber and kevlar was used on the floor and other areas where greater mechanical strength was needed.
+As for the prototype bodywork, it is mainly made of carbon fiber, and kevlar was used on the floor and other areas where greater mechanical strength was needed.
 In the 1994 version, the first highlight is the two-element airfoils used in the front (1) and rear (2), a solution similar to the one used by Tajima in the Cultus used in the 1994 All Japan Dirt Trial Championship (image below).
 Another interesting feature is the air intake for the front engine (3), which at first glance looks like a rear-view mirror with inverted mounting, as well as an air intake over what would be the hood (4).
 The air intake for the rear engine (5) was originally mounted on the roof, in a solution similar to that of the Cultus, and the air intake for the rear heat exchanger is positioned right in front of the rear wheel (6).

 Suzuki Cultus All Japan Dirt Trial 1994.
 Source: 2679liftman [6].